-Dead-time is defined as the time between when one FET turns off and the other FET turns on and for this board is referenced to the input of the gate driver.
-The dead-time can be set to a specific value where resistor R620 delays the turn on of the upper FET and resistor R625 delays the turn on of the lower FET which is illustrated in figure 3.
+Dead-time is defined as the time between when one FET turns off and the other FET turns on, and for this board is referenced to the input of the gate driver.
+The dead-time can be set to a specific value where resistor R620 delays the turn on of the upper FET and resistor R625 delays the turn on of the lower FET as illustrated in figure 3.

 The required resistance for the desired dead-time setting can be read off the graph in figure 4.
-An example for 10 ns dead-time setting shows that a $120~\Omega$ resistor is needed.
-Note: this is the default deadtime and resistor value installed.
-A dead-time between 5 ns and 15 ns is recommended.
+An example for 10 ns dead-time setting shows that a 120 Ω resistor is needed.

+Note: This is the default deadtime and resistor value installed.
+A minimum dead-time of is 5 ns and maximum of 15 ns is recommended.